trixi-framework/Trixi.jl/docs/src/github-git.md

 make sure that all the latest changes have been pushed.
 Then, go to the pull request page on GitHub and and click on **Merge pull request**.
 Voilá, you are done!
-Your branch will have been merged to `master` and the source branch will have been deleted in the GitHub repository.
+Your branch will have been merged to `master` and the source branch will have been deleted in the GitHub repository (if you are not working in your own fork).

 ### Update your working copy
 Once you have merged your branch by accepting the PR on GitHub, you